learn-co-curriculum/phase-3-hashketball/README.md

-Now that we understand how we are going to operate on the object that's returned from `gameObject` inside of other functions we're building, let's build those functions:
+Now that we understand how we are going to operate on the object that's returned from `gameObject` inside of other functions we're building, let's make sure we know how to debug ou programs, then build those functions.

 # Debugging JavaScript
 We have two options to debug our JavaScript programs:

-1. use `console.log()` to print out parts of our program.
+1. Use `console.log()` to print out parts of our program.
-2. use a debug tool to pause our program, step through it and inspect values.
+2. Use a debug tool to pause our program, step through it and inspect values.

 Using `console.log()` is an absolutely legitimate debugging technique.
-Using a debug tool often offers us more power and leaves less residue in our programs (because we don't have to delete lots of `console.log()` statements later.
-Both have their advantages and disadvantages.
+It can be nice because you can see lots of output from your program without it stopping and you can see how values change over time as you print them out.
+Using `console.log()` means we have to manually print out exactly what we want to see and we can't really change our minds in the middle of a debug session.
+Using `console.log()` also litters our program with lots of print statements so you'll find yourself deleting them once you're done debugging.

+Using a debug tool will allow us to pause our program and interact in more powerful ways in the middle of a debugging session.
+We can set more breakpoints while we're debugging, type new code into the console to see what happens, and interactively investigate the value of different parts of our program.

+There are two debug tools.
+One is built into `node` and it's simple.
+The other is built into Chrome and it's fantastically interactive.

 When we run our programs in the command line using `node` we won't have access to a fancy debugger.
 Node does have it's own built-in debugger, but